lucafalasco/datalith/README.md

 ### **Datalith** is a collection of clean, lightweight and easily customizable React components for data visualization.

 The purpose is to provide an easy way to integrate custom data visualizations in any React project.
-The components were disigned with simplicity in mind, so the only thing required for the charts to work is the actual _data_.
+The components were designed with simplicity in mind, so the only thing required for the charts to work is the actual _data_.

 Some key features: